What Is Low VOC Flooring And Is It As Safe As Non-Toxic Flooring?

 Although vinyl and linoleum look similar, they are very different.
 Vinyl is a petroleum-based product made from polyvinyl chloride (PVC).
 It can outgas chemical compounds for years.
 Some of the VOCs are believed to cause illness and even increase cancer risk.

-There are healthier flooring choices than vinyl for your family.
+Low VOC vinyl flooring may be hard to find.
+So there are healthier flooring choices than vinyl for your family.

 Since most carpeting is synthetic, they can be a source for VOCs.
 Look for brands that promote low-VOCs.
 Added features like flame retardants, mothproofing, and stain repellents add to the chemical mix and increase outgassing.

 Look for natural fibers like wool and opt-out of the extras mentioned above.
 Also, use natural padding materials and water-based glue.

 There isn't really such a thing as Zero VOC wood flooring, since natural wood itself actually contains trace amounts of formaldehyde and other VOCs.
 In fact, your own body even produces its own formaldehyde at times, which is converted into one of the building blocks for DNA!

 So in reality, no solid wood flooring is actually zero VOC.
 However, companies that use stains and finishes on their solid wood flooring (not laminate, engineered) that do not contain any VOCs can call their product VOC free flooring.
 This is because the levels of formaldehyde and other VOCs emitted by the natural wood are so low they are considered only to be 'trace' amounts and are not harmful to humans.

 At Easiklip Floors, we use Klumpp coatings for all our solid wood flooring.
 These coatings are VOC free and eco friendly.
 We also had our flooring tested for emissions by Eurofins, an international laboratory that tests for environmental effects in consumer goods by European standards.